 Personal Research Plans capture an individual's profile and activity level in each of the core areas of research.
-These core areas are identified in
+These core areas are identified in section 9 and include research outputs, income generation through research, research impact and knowledge exchange, research esteem and leadership.

+12.9 REF

-12.9 REF The Research Excellence Framework (REF) is the UK's system for assessing the excellence of research in UK higher education providers (HEIs).
-12.10 Unit of In the context of the Research Excellence Framework (REF), a Unit of Assessment Assessment (UOA) refers to a specific subject area or discipline within (UoA) which research outputs and impact are evaluated.
+The Research Excellence Framework (REF) is the UK's system for assessing the excellence of research in UK higher education providers (HEIs).

+12.10 Unit of Assessment (UoA)

+In the context of the Research Excellence Framework (REF), a Unit of Assessment (UOA) refers to a specific subject area or discipline within which research outputs and impact are evaluated.
 Each UOA represents a distinct academic field or interdisciplinary grouping, and Universities submit their research outputs and impact case studies to the relevant UOAs for assessment.

+12.11 Knowledge exchange activity

-12.11 Knowledge Knowledge exchange activities brings together academic staff, users of research and wider groups and communities to exchange ideas, evidence exchange activity and expertise to increase the impact of research.
-12.12 Disciplinary Disciplinary areas, also known as academic disciplines or fields of study, refer to distinct branches of knowledge or areas of expertise within areas academia.
+Knowledge exchange activities bring together academic staff, users of research and wider groups and communities to exchange ideas, evidence and expertise to increase the impact of research.

+12.12 Disciplinary areas

+Disciplinary areas, also known as academic disciplines or fields of study, refer to distinct branches of knowledge or areas of expertise within academia.
 Disciplinary areas are characterised by specific methodologies, theories, concepts, and research practices that are used to study and understand particular topics.

+12.13 Fellowship

-12.13 Fellowship Fellowships demonstrates a personal and institutional commitment to professionalism in learning and teaching in Higher Education.
+Fellowships demonstrate a personal and institutional commitment to professionalism in learning and teaching in Higher Education.

 HEA Fellowship is an international recognition of a commitment to professionalism in teaching and learning in higher education and demonstrates that your practice is aligned with the UK Professional Standards Framework (UKPSF).

+12.14 Equality Charters

+Equality Charters enable organisations to apply for an award recognising their commitment to, and progress on, equality, diversity and inclusion.

+12.15 Validation Validation and revalidations

-12.14 Equality Equality Charters enable organisations to apply for an award recognising Charters their commitment to, and progress on, equality and diversity.
-12.15 Validation Validation refers to the process by which new programmes are considered and for approval and meets the necessary standards of academic quality, revalidations relevance, and integrity, as defined by the institution and relevant external regulatory bodies.
+Validation refers to the process by which new programmes are considered for approval and meets the necessary standards of academic quality, relevance, and integrity, as defined by the institution and relevant external regulatory bodies.
 Revalidations refers to existing programmes.

 Collectively, the process of validation and revalidations may also be a referred to as programme approvals at St Mary's University.

+Curriculum Connect refers to the newly launched platform for completing the programme approvals process, amongst other quality assurance processes.

-12.16 Credit and Credit: A means of calculating and recognising learning, used by most Credit bearing higher education providers, expressed as numbers of credits at a specific level of study and used for the purpose of conferment of an award/ certification.
+12.16 Credit and Credit bearing

+Credit: A means of calculating and recognising learning, used by most higher education providers, expressed as numbers of credits at a specific level of study and used for the purpose of conferment of an award/certification.

 Credit bearing: Refers to a course and/or award made by a provider that comprises a stipulated number of credits.

-12.17 Categories of For the purposes of the St Mary's Workload Allocation Model (WAM) and academic this framework document, the categories of academic activity cover the activities following five areas, against which proportions of time are calculated against a pro-rata total of 1526.4:
+12.17 Categories of academic activities

+For the purposes of the St Mary's Workload Allocation Platform and this framework document, the categories of academic activity cover the following five areas, against which proportions of time are calculated against a pro-rata total of 1526.4:

-- · Teaching and teaching-related activity
+- Teaching and teaching-related activity

 - Research

 - Enterprise and Engagement

 - Professional Practice

 - Academic Leadership and Management

 - Academic Citizenship

-- 12.18 Direct and indirect contact hours
+12.18 Direct and indirect contact hours